Diarrhea means there are frequent, loose or liquid stools. There may be a gripey abdominal pain (colic) which is less after a stool is passed.

 Arsenicum.
 Stools in small quantities.
 Restlessness, anguish and intolerance of pain.
 Thirst for small quantities and often.
 The prostration and weakness are out the stool, of all proportion to stool.

-The two remedies are easily distinguished, and it would it seem to be the height of imbecility to alternate them.
 The grand characteristics of Arsenicum in diarrhea , therefore, are:

 The characteristics of Veratrum album are no less well marked than are those of Arsenicum.
 They are as follows:

 - Pain in the abdomen preceding stool.

 - Cold sweat , coldness and blueness of the body generally.